InPersonAnalysis/customer_review_capston/README.md

 ```bash
 kaggle datasets download -d jiashenliu/515k-hotel-reviews-data-in-europe
 ```
+3. Unzip the archive.zip file that is created to get the csv file

-3. You will need Natural Language Tool Kit (NLKT), Pandas, Numpy, Matplotlib, Seaborn, and SKLearn installed on your machine.
+4. You will need Natural Language Tool Kit (NLKT), Pandas, Numpy, Matplotlib, Seaborn, and SKLearn installed on your machine.

-4. Now you can start a Jupyter Notebook session and execute the code blocks in the `final_report.ipynb` notebook.
+5. Now you can start a Jupyter Notebook session and execute the code blocks in the `final_report.ipynb` notebook.

 </details>